UK Podcasters Form ORG Media Makers Group

-One of UKPA’s major achievements has been to put podcasting on the wider stage, establishing podcasting as a high quality option for media producers in radio, television, print and online, competing directly with established media for audiences.
+One of UKPA’s major achievements was to put podcasting on the wider stage, establishing podcasting as a high quality option for media producers in radio, television, print and online, competing directly with established media for audiences.

-The UKPA is now closed to new members and renewals, and it will formally cease operations as of 22nd August 2009.
+The UKPA is now closed to new members and renewals, it formally ceased operations as of 22nd August 2009, and was dissolved January 2010.

 UKPA Podcast